 As an adult, I’ve never quite managed to pull myself away from these fabulous places and into what people like to call “real life”.
 Instead, I’ve remained absorbed by the world of books.

 I’ve now written about thirty.
 Almost all my books are intended for children, although one of them, God is Brazilian, is aimed more at adults.

 My first book was A Dog Called Grk, the story of Timothy Malt, a boy who finds a lost dog in the street and decides to reunite him with his owners.
 I have written seven more books about Tim and Grk and their adventures around the world – from France to Brazil, Italy to Australia.

 I have written one historical novel: Bearkeeper is set in Shakespeare’s London, following the adventures of a boy named Pip who rescues a bear from the Bear Gardens.

-A couple of years ago, I wrote The Dragonsitter, and there are now ten books in that series.
+A few years ago, I wrote The Dragonsitter, and there are now ten books in that series.
 I’ve also written three books about a complicated family nicknamed the Misfitz, and two adventure stories about a boy named Tom Trelawney: Island of Thieves and The Sultan’s Tigers.